-The Atlantic Review stands for analysis and commentary transatlantic issues from security and economics to pop culture and Fulbright.
+The Atlantic Review stands for analysis and commentary on transatlantic issues from security and economics to pop culture and Fulbright.

 To achieve this, the website is designed to be used by everybody with an interest in transatlantic relations, and acts as a source for timely news updates, commentary, and the opportunity for people around the world to discuss pressing transatlantic issues.
 We select, summarize and comment on articles, analyses and reports from a large number of credible sources (newspapers, magazines, and internet media) from across the political spectrum, trying to lay the ground for deeper understanding on both sides of the Atlantic.